hashicorp/terraform-website/content/source/docs/plugin/framework/accessing-values.html.md

 }
 ```

-Like `Get`, `GetAttribute` can also do some conversion to normal Go types:
+Like `Get`, `GetAttribute` can also do some conversion to standard Go types:

 ```go
 func (m myResource) Create(ctx context.Context, req tfsdk.CreateResourceRequest, resp *tfsdk.CreateResourceResponse) {